General Zaragoza, Nuevo León: History

-Geography and climate
+Geography

 Zaragoza is at the head of the semi-arid valley of the Rio Blanco (White River), the uppermost part of the Soto La Marina River system.
 Some of the highest mountains of the Sierra Madre Oriental are in the Zaragoza municipality.
 Cerro Zaragoza which rises to 11,352 feet (3,449 m) is three miles northeast of Zaragoza town.
 Cerro Peña Nevada, 11,682 feet (3,562 m) is nine miles southwest of Zaragoza town, just across the border in Tamaulipas.
 Pine and Oak forests cloak the mountains.
 One to two miles south of town are three waterfalls—15, 20, and 25 meters high (49, 65, and 82 feet high) -- which are tourist attractions.

+Climate

 In a semi-arid zone with precipitation at most locations less than 20 inches (500mm), Zaragoza is well-favored with rainfall with 28.7 inches (730mm) annually.
 Some of the mountains around Zaragoza receive more precipitation, including snow at higher elevations, than the town and valley.
 Zaragoza Este, one mile east of the town, at an elevation of 5,830 feet (1,777 m), receives 49.2 inches (1250 mm) of precipitation annually.
 Throughout the area most precipitation falls in the summer.
 The rainy season usually begins at the end of April and continues until the end of September.
 In the region around Zaragoza, August and September are usually the rainiest months.
 Temperatures are normally mild, although occasional days are very hot and the temperature falls below freezing several times each year.

 The climatic classification of Zaragoza is Bsk (Koppen) and Bsak (Trewartha).
 Higher elevations near the town are cooler and more humid, some becoming Cw climates.